shipwright-io/community/README.md

 Enhancements to Shipwright are discussed through the Shipwright Improvement Proposal (SHIP) process.
 If you have an idea that you want to submit to Shipwright, please read the proposal process [guidelines](/ships/README.md).

+## Roadmap

+Want to know what we are working on?
+Start by taking a look at the project [roadmap](/ROADMAP.md).

 ## Icons and logos

 Graphic assets for the project, such as official logos, are located under the `assets` directory.